iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > App doesn't start up when plugged in, even on manual start, just keeps saying data will restart the following month, even though setting is for wifi.<br> :date: __2021-03-03 02:00:52__

 > What's the reason for rarely updating users on progress % of research project?
 It's really irritating to dedicate hours of your devices power for weeks and still not see the percentage budge.<br> :date: __2021-02-28 08:51:42__

-> Needs more settings.
-1. Pause if screen is on.
-2. Max processor %.
-3. Min % battery to begin processing.
-For some reason the jobs become stuck with no processing occuring while clock continues - maybe a download issue, it doesn't retry though.
-Needs a % & time counter per job counter so we can see if it's stuck or just a long job.
-Phone also slows when it's processing, the % processor option may help with this.
-Update: now it says Ive reached my monthly data limit which I can't increase over 1gb<br> :date: __2021-02-27 00:17:45__